Welcome to Villefranche cruise port, France!

 - Oceanographic Museum of Monaco – Founded in 1910 by navigator and oceanographer Prince Albert I, this impressive museum is dedicated to marine sciences and houses exhibitions and an aquarium with over 6000 species of sea flora and fauna.

 - Jardins de Saint-Martin (St Martin Gardens) – A beautiful peaceful park located next to the Oceanographic Museum, with Mediterranean flora, sculptures and fountains.

-Monaco City is a very touristy place packed with cafes, eateries and souvenir shops.
-The majority of the streets are narrow and cobblestone and people with walking difficulties/wheelchair users may find it difficult to navigate as there are many steep and uneven surfaces.
+Note that the majority of the streets in Monaco City are narrow and cobblestone and people with walking difficulties/wheelchair users may find it difficult to navigate as there are many steep and uneven surfaces.

 Monte Carlo is the principal residential and resort area of Monaco with its world-famous Monte Carlo Casino, an upscale gambling and entertainment complex housed in the lavish Beaux-Arts building.
 The building dominates Casino Square (Place du Casino) and also houses Opéra de Monte-Carlo and the Ballets de Monte-Carlo offices.
 The square is surrounded by exclusive restaurants and ornate buildings including the stunning Hotel de Paris Monte-Carlo.

 You can visit the atrium of the casino, Salle Renaissance and a slot machine room for free, without showing ID and with no dress code required.
 However, if you wish to have a guided tour or play at the casino, the entrance fee of 17€ and a smart dress code are required.
 You must be over 18 to join the guided tour or play.